Ph.D. in

 This research-oriented program prepares candidates to meet the growing demand for research and development experts in the corporate, government or academic arenas.

-There is high demand for expertise in the field of Mechanical Engineering in a wide range of industries including aerospace, aviation, automotive, biomedical, and energy systems industries.
+There is high demand for expertise in the field of Mechanical Engineering in a wide range of industries, including aerospace, aviation, automotive, biomedical and energy systems industries.

-In the Ph.D. program, students will conduct guided independent research that will culminate with a dissertation that will add to the knowledge within the field.
+In the program, students will conduct guided independent research that will culminate in a dissertation that will add to the knowledge within the field.
+Research activities are under the direction of experienced, dedicated ERAU faculty and fellow students in state-of-the-art labs.

 DETAILS